IsaaacLim/42_So_Long/README.md

-# 42_So_Long
+# 42_So_Long  🦖
 Simple 2D game using the MinilibX library
+Contains instructions on how to install the required program and dependancies.
 1. [Installing and Running X server](#install&runXsrv)
    - [Install an X server](#installXsrv)
    - [Starting up X server](#startXsrv)